 - ACCO 395-O Managerial Accounting I

 Language skills in English and in Spanish will be assessed with a placement test.
 Additional language courses may be needed according to the Student’s proficiency in each language.
 If students qualify for Preparatory Language Courses or developmental Language Courses, they must enroll in the courses immediately to increase academic performance in the language.
 Students must comply with state certification requirements for the degree as applicable.
 QYLE 110-O must be taken within the first term of enrollment.

 About the School

-The South Florida Campus is organized to Implement the Discipline-Based Dual Language Education at the university level in South Florida.
-This campus serves a culturally diverse community of students, ...
+The Florida Campuses are organized to Implement the Discipline-Based Dual Language Education at the university level in Orlando, Tampa and Miami, Florida.
+This campuses serve a culturally diverse comm ...
 Read More